nicholasdille/dille.name/_posts/2016/2016-03-18-wordpress-to-jekyll-part-3-exporting-your-blog-content.md

 ## Upcoming Parts

-In the next two parts of this series I will demonstrate how to use GitHub Pages and Azure Websites to host your site.
+In the next two parts of this series I will demonstrate [how to use GitHub Pages](/blog/2016/03/21/wordpress-to-jekyll-part-4-hosting-on-github-pages/) and how to use Azure Websites to host your site.

 Note that at this point you have all the pieces to generate a static site containing your original blog content.
 Still there are many features missing from your new blog.
 Many of which I will cover in a separate article including an archive, tags, search, social buttons and many more.